leavesnight/odder/README.md

 1)the restricted 7*5 types of bags problem is the problem met in the mobile game called Xue Zu.
 The problem solution file is called 约束背包问题.
-The newest version need at least 12GB memory(?maybe,32GB is no problem).
+The newest version need at least 12GB memory(if MAX_SCORE is 10000).